ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

     sudo pip3 install --upgrade pip
     sudo pip3 install elastic-blast

+You may see a message about setuptools replacing distutils, but that can be safely ignored.

 In some cases (e.g., not on the cloud), it may be preferable to run these commands without using "sudo" (which runs these commands with root permissions).

 The instructions in this quickstart assume that you are working from the directory where you installed ElasticBLAST.